pnp/blog/content/post/let-s-tame-dataverse-how-to-reference-many-to-many-relationships.md

 then its very likely, that Dataverse is a service that you should consider.

-In order to take full advantage of Dataverse\'s capabilities in terms of being a \'relational database\' its worth it to understand what is an intersection table and how you can reference it.
+In order to take full advantage of Dataverse's capabilities in terms of being a 'relational database' its worth it to understand what is an intersection table and how you can reference it.